AHRQ-CDS/AHRQ-CDS-Connect-Authoring-Tool/documentation/userguide/UserGuide.md

 ![Expressions on an Element](Expressions_on_Element.png)
 1. The list of Expressions applied to the element so far (in this example "Most Recent", "Quantity Value", and a comparison).
 2. The last Expression that has been applied will appear at the bottom of the Expression list, directly above the "Return Type" label.
 In this example, the last Expression is a comparison.
 Note that the comparison Expression has additional fields that need to be filled in.
 With comparisons, it is acceptable to fill in one or both sides of the comparison.
 3. The last Expression can be removed by clicking the "X" button on the far right side of the Expression item.
-Because of the nature of the Expression chaining, only the last most Expression can be deleted.
+Because of the nature of the Expression chaining, only the last Expression can be deleted.
 If the user wishes to delete an Expression higher up in the list, they must first delete all the ones below it.
 4. The "Return Type" of the Element will always be listed at the end of the Expressions list.
 5. Clicking the "Add Expression" button will reveal a list (to the right of the button) of relevant Expressions that can be applied on the Element.
   a.
 Clicking a revealed Expression button will add that Expression to the Element.